cashubtc/nuts/XX.md

  - `active_keyset_id`: An _active_ keyset for that unit at that mint
  - `input_fee_ppk`: the fee rate for that keyset.
  - `maximum_amount_for_one_output`: used in the deterministic amount-selection algorithm as an upper bound on the size of any individual output in the funding token or in the commitment outputs.
-Maybe help with privacy, in the case of large-capacity channels.
+May be helpful with privacy, in the case of large-capacity channels.

  - `expiry`  unix timestamp: If Charlie doesn't close before this time, Alice can re-claim all the funds after this has expired
  - `setup_timestamp` unix timestamp: the time when Alice is setting up this channel
  - `sender_nonce`: Random data selected by Alice to add more randomness.
-May be useful if Alice and Charlie have multiple concurrent channels with the same pair of pubkeys.
+May be useful if Alice and Charlie have multiple concurrent channels with otherwise-identical parameters.

 There is also a _shared secret_, computed via Diffie Helman using the keys of the two parties.